nicotine-plus/nicotine-plus/README.md

 # Download Nicotine+
 The current stable version of Nicotine+ is 2.2.2, released on December 15, 2020.
 See the [release notes](NEWS.md).

-## GNU/Linux
+## GNU/Linux, *BSD
-If you have no need to modify the Nicotine+ source, you are strongly recommended to use precompiled packages for your distribution.
+If you have no need to modify the Nicotine+ source, you are strongly recommended to use precompiled packages for your distribution/operating system.
 This will save you time.

 ### Ubuntu PPA/Debian (Stable)
 To use [stable packages](https://launchpad.net/~nicotine-team/+archive/ubuntu/stable) on Ubuntu and Debian, run the following: